vid-koci/gap-coreference/README.md

 where the metrics are F1 score on **M**asculine and **F**eminine examples, **O**verall, and a **B**ias factor calculated as **F** / **M**.

+[(Kocijan et al., 2020)](https://arxiv.org/abs/2011.01837) introduce an alternative bias score for the dataset which aims to alleviate some of the data imbalances within GAP.
+For details, please refer to their [GitHub repository](https://github.com/vid-koci/weightingGAP).

 ## Contact
 To contact us, please use gap-coreference@google.com